 The truth is that no one — no matter one’s title, position, or status — is above being questioned, corrected, and exposed if need be.
 Everyone is capable of falling into sin and error, therefore everyone is subject to being questioned and held accountable.

-In Matthew 24:4-5, Jesus warned us that many false prophets would come in His name saying “I am the Christ” (which literally means “I am the anointed one”) and lead many people astray.
+In Matthew 24:4-5, Jesus warned us that many false prophets would come in His name saying “I am the Christ” (which means “I am the anointed one”) and lead many people astray.
 This prophecy is being fulfilled today.
 Many false shepherds have come in Jesus’ name claiming to be “God’s anointed” when in fact, their fruit speaks to the contrary.
-This is why it is so critical to discern the fruit of religious leaders who hide behind claims of being “anointed” to dodge accountability (Matthew 7:15-20; 1 Thessalonians 5:21-22; Ezekiel 44:23; Malachi 3:18; 1 John 4:1).
+This is why it is so important to discern the fruit of religious leaders who hide behind “touch not God’s anointed” to silence believers and dodge accountability (Matthew 7:15-20; 1 Thessalonians 5:21-22; Ezekiel 44:23; Malachi 3:18; 1 John 4:1).

-The only leaders who don’t want you to question them and hold them accountable are wolves in sheep’s clothing.
-They’re afraid of being exposed and losing followers, because their followers provide them with wealth, power, and a platform to influence the public.
-Beware of leaders who become defensive and angry when questioned and reproved.
-A hostile response is a sign of guilt.
+The only leaders who don’t want you to question them and hold them accountable are false shepherds.
+They’re afraid of being exposed and losing followers, because their followers provide them with wealth, power, position, and a platform to influence the public.
+Beware of leaders who get defensive and angry when questioned and corrected.
+A hostile response is a sign of pride and guilt.

 The evidence of the anointing is the fruit of the Spirit, which is godly character (Galatians 5:22-23).
 But if someone consistently produces bad fruit (the works of the flesh listed in Galatians 5:19-21), there is no reason to believe that person is anointed or of God (1 John 3:4-10).
 A good tree cannot bear bad fruit.

 Serving others in humility is the mind of Christ.
-But where is this humility among prideful leaders who flaunt their fake titles, positions, and “special anointings” that they don’t possess?
-Such leaders have a spirit of rebellion, which is witchcraft.
-And they misuse and abuse the Scriptures to bewitch unsuspecting congregants who admire them.
+But where is this humility among religious leaders who pull rank and shout “touch not God’s anointed!”?
+Such leaders refuse to be accountable to the Church and have a spirit of rebellion, which is witchcraft.
+They misuse and abuse the Scriptures to intimidate believers into silence and evade correction.